main-dot-py/Open-CPP-Projects/README.md

-OPEN CPP PROJECTS
+OPEN Code PROJECTS

-Here are some of mine cpp projects but you can also add your own just make a pull request.
+Here are some of mine cpp and other projects but you can also add your own just make a pull request.